KaylaNorris/employee-tracker/README.md

 To get started:
 - Clone the readme-generator repository by copying the link under the green code button on GitHub and running "git clone " in the terminal
+- Create a .env file or put your credentials in the server.js file
 - Then run the "npm init" command
 - Then run "npm install"
 - Then run "npm i mysql2"